Opinion Manipulation on Farsi Twitter: Discussion

 Despite these contributions, our study has several limitations that we hope future research will help to overcome.
 Our study is limited to just one platform---Twitter---and therefore does not allow us to characterize online inauthentic activity more generally.
+Having said that, existing research on inauthentic accounts and opinion manipulators on Facebook, reveals partial similarities between features of these accounts and those identified in our typology for inauthentic Twitter accounts.
+For instance, inauthentic accounts carrying information operations on Facebook are deployed for content creation and false amplification of content \cite{weedon2017information}.
+Additionally, inauthentic accounts on both Facebook and Twitter have been used for engagement with authentic accounts for manipulating engagement statistics \cite{schliebs2021china}.
+For detection of inauthentic activities on Facebook, combining manual and automatic labeling to improve reliability, previous works have found similar validation techniques to what is used in our study to be effective \cite{gupta2017towards}.
+The authors have also pointed to the potential utility of network properties in improving detection methods on Facebook \cite{gupta2017towards}, and our study can point to directions for guided investigations of network features that could be most helpful to consider, given our findings regarding the patterns of inauthentic activities across network neighborhoods.
+We hope that future research will include cross-platform analyses that enable us to better understand the broader ecosystem of online coordinated inauthentic activity.
 Additionally, measuring inauthentic activity is very challenging.
 While human validation of our measurement approach suggests it performs well at an aggregate level, existing automated approaches prevent us from accurately classifying accounts at the individual level, an important step for future research.

 Recent research demonstrates that state and non-state actors are increasingly leveraging social media platforms to run influence operations.
 Understanding how these actors operate across diverse issue areas and global contexts is therefore crucial from a policy perspective.
 We hope that online platforms will continue to make data on information operations available to researchers, to help us to improve our characterization and measurement of online inauthentic activity.
 In the absence of better data and measurement tools, we encourage researchers to draw on similar methodological approaches to those we present here to continue to characterize inauthentic activity across different issue areas, time periods, and contexts.